Minimally-processed plant protein is the future, whether we like it or not.

 Plant protein intake was significantly inversely associated with the risk of overall mortality.

-Guidelines continue to recommending eating less red meat in favour of peas and beans, such as favas and limas, lentils and other legumes.
+Guidelines continue to recommend eating less red meat in favour of peas and beans, such as favas and limas, lentils and other legumes.

 Legumes also contribute to the fertility of the soil from nitrogen fixation bacteria that exist in their roots.